Filiprogrammer/AlphabotSZUCar/docs/WLAN-BLE communication protocol.md

 ## 1.1.
 Packet header

 The packet header consists of 1 byte.
 All following bytes are the payload of the packet.
 The last 3 bits (MSB) of the packet header define the protocol version.
-The currently only version is 000.
+Currently the only version is 000.

 ### 1.1.1.
 Example packet